notsaki/Mt2-Stone-Farm-Bot/README.md

 - Your character should have a horse and ride it for the bot to work properly.
 - The bot can handle multiple clients at the same time.
 - The bot uses libraries that only work on Windows.
+- The bot is still not finished.
+However, it may or may not be continued.
+There are many configurations that are hardcoded and the modularity is poor.

 ## Configuration
 First of all, I need to explain the config files.
 In order to configure the bot properly, you need to understand how exactly it works.